zoomix/ionic_feeder/README.md

 ##TODO:

-* Buttons change content when toggled.
+* Time since last feeding
 * Only scroll the list, not the buttons
 * Style a bit.
 * Sync with google apps.